 - 23. At all Whiz-Bang qualifier shoots, show pairs will be shown to the first squad of the day ONLY for each field.
 ONLY if exigent circumstances exist, the referee or Qualified Target Setter may elect to show the pairs to any additional squads. - 24.
 Shooters are responsible for viewing targets on their own prior to their shoot time. - 25.
 The shooter in stand one (1) is always the first shooter in the new sequence of the five (5) true pair sequence.
 Shooter one (1) shoots then shooter two (2), three (3), four (4) and five (5) follow suit. - 26.
-When five (5) pair for each shooter has been attempted, the referee will announce to "unload and rotate or change." - 27.
+When five (5) pair for each shooter have been attempted, the referee will announce to "unload and rotate or change." - 27.
 The shooter exiting stand one (1) will exit the stand and move to stand five (5) while walking behind all stands.
 All other shooters will exit their stands and rotate or change to the stand to their left (i.e. shooter two (2) moves to stand one (1), three (3) moves to two (2), four (4) to three (3) and so on). - 28.
 If there are any less than five shooters, all shooters will be arranged in consecutive order, starting with cage one. - 29.
 Should a shooter question a call, the referee may poll other shooters in their squad.
 The referees' call is final. - 30.
 No score other than that of the referee and/or the scorekeeper will be considered. - 31.
-The referee will call targets "LOST," "DEAD" etc. in a tone so as to be heard by all shooters in the squad. - 32.
-ONLY the scorekeeper will make marks on the score sheet that are clearly distinguishable such as an "O" for "LOST and an "X" or "/ \" for "DEAD."
+The referee will call targets "LOST," "DEAD" etc. in a tone to be heard by all shooters in the squad. - 32.
+ONLY the scorekeeper will make marks on the score sheet that are clearly distinguishable such as an "O" for "LOST and an "X" or "I \" for "DEAD."
 Shooters are not allowed to change any mark on the score sheet. - 33.
 Each shooter must call for their targets in a voice that is loud enough to be heard by the referee or puller.
 The shooter may be asked to call louder for their targets in the event the referee or puller cannot hear them. - 34.
-Qualified Target Setters must be TPWD personnel or an adult 4H shotgun volunteer who has worked a minimum of five (5) Whiz-Bang qualifiers with Morgan Harbison, and have been approved by TPWD personnel to set targets for Whiz-Bang qualifiers. - 35.
-Qualified Target Setters may not set targets for their own county or club shoot. - 36.
-The Qualified Target Setter has sole discretion of the trap setup using the outlined information in section C- Layout.
+Qualified Target Setters (QTS) must be approved by TPWD's Shooting Sports Coordinator in collaboration with the Whiz-Bang statewide committee.
+Setter must have worked a minimum of five (5) Whiz-Bang qualifiers with TPWD's Shooting Sports Coordinator and/or his statewide Whiz-Bang Committee designee who has been active in Whiz-Bang for two or more years. - 35.
+QTS may not set targets for their own county or club shoot. - 36.
+The QTS has sole discretion of the trap setup using the outlined information in section C-Layout.
 The target angle, speed and color as well as trap placement is the QTS's responsibility.
-All QTS's should communicate periodically about target setup in an attempt to keep the events equally competitive across the state.
+All QTS's should communicate periodically about target setup to keep the events equally competitive across the state.